-This post will teach you how to make monochrome marbled coasters using polymer clay.
+This post will teach you how to make DIY polymer clay coasters with a monochrome marbled pattern using polymer clay.
 It’s easy, practical, and looks great sitting on your table.

 So here’s what I used:

 - Polymer clay, I used white and black from the Sculpey brand, but there are some great multipacks available as well

 - Circle cookie cutter